There are over a trillion microbial species in this world. It’s estimated we’ve discovered only 10% of them.

 Support a Science History Graphic Novel

 Read more: We’ve partnered with scientist and science writer Corrado Nai, Ph.D. on his international team’s efforts to create a graphic novel that shares the story of the origins of solidified nutrient media (agar petri plates) and the woman scientist behind this “dessert that changed the world.”
-Read more about their project on their Kickstarter project page.
+Read more about their project here.

 Find Microbe Artists II